What Happens to Tenancy by the Entirety in a Florida Divorce

 Attorneys Jon Alper and Gideon Alper

-Florida’s equitable distribution statute, Section 61.075, creates a powerful presumption that property held as tenants by the entirety is marital property subject to division.
-This presumption applies regardless of when the property was acquired.
+Florida’s equitable distribution statute, Section 61.075, creates a presumption that property held as tenants by the entirety is marital property subject to division.
+This applies regardless of when the property was acquired.

-For real property, Section 61.075(6)(a)(2) provides that all real estate held by the parties as tenants by the entireties is presumed to be a marital asset whether acquired before or during the marriage.
+Section 61.075(6)(a)(2) presumes that all real estate held as tenants by the entireties is a marital asset, regardless of when it was acquired.
 The same rule applies to personal property under Section 61.075(6)(a)(3).
 The Florida Supreme Court reinforced this presumption in Robertson v.
 Robertson, 593 So.
 2d 491 (Fla.
 1991), holding that even when one spouse can prove the property was purchased entirely with nonmarital funds, the act of titling it as tenants by the entirety creates a presumption of gift that must be overcome.

 Overcoming that presumption requires clear and convincing evidence under Section 61.075(6)(a)(4).
-As a practical matter, the spouse claiming the property is nonmarital must show that no gift to the other spouse was intended when the property was placed in entireties ownership.
+The spouse claiming the property is nonmarital must show that no gift to the other spouse was intended when the property was placed into entireties ownership.
 The Fifth District Court of Appeal addressed this in Hill v.
 Hill, 675 So.
 2d 168 (Fla.
 5th DCA 1996), where the former husband successfully proved the conveyance was solely for survivorship purposes rather than as a gift.

-The intersection of these two rules creates a trap for asset protection planning.
+These two rules create a trap.
 Property placed into entireties ownership for creditor protection is simultaneously being classified as marital property for equitable distribution purposes.
-A spouse who converted separate assets into entireties form to shield them from creditors may find those same assets fully exposed to division in a divorce.
+A spouse who converted separate assets into entireties form as creditor protection may find those same assets fully exposed to division when the marriage ends.

-The most dangerous period for a debtor spouse occurs between the filing of a divorce petition and the implementation of the marital settlement agreement.
-During this interval, the protection is effectively dying.
-Creditors of one spouse know that entireties protection will soon end, and sophisticated creditors monitor dissolution proceedings specifically for this reason.
+The most dangerous period for a debtor spouse falls between the filing of a divorce petition and implementing the marital settlement agreement.
+Creditors of one spouse know that entireties protection will soon end, and sophisticated creditors monitor dissolution proceedings for exactly this reason.

 Once the final judgment is entered, the former debtor spouse’s fifty percent interest in every previously protected asset becomes immediately available to creditors.
 If the debtor spouse receives specific assets in the equitable distribution, those assets carry no residual entireties protection.